awsdocs/aws-lambda-developer-guide/doc_source/samples-blank.md

 }
 ```

 The input/output types for the handler and support for asynchronous programming vary per runtime\.
 In this example, the handler method is `async`, so in Node\.js this means that it must return a promise back to the runtime\.
 The Lambda runtime waits for the promise to be resolved and returns the response to the invoker\.
-If the function code orAWS SDK client return an error, the runtime formats the error into a JSON document and returns that\.
+If the function code or AWS SDK client return an error, the runtime formats the error into a JSON document and returns that\.

 The sample application doesn't include an Amazon SQS queue to send events, but uses an event from Amazon SQS \([event\.json](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-nodejs/event.json)\) to illustrate how events are processed\.
 To add an Amazon SQS queue to your application, see [Using AWS Lambda with Amazon SQS](with-sqs.md)\.